-- 35. Civilian managers frequently complained about the lack of adequate tools to address underperformance. e-PAS was widely held in low esteem at all levels.
-Managers saw e-PAS as minimally effective for addressing underperformance and, when used, required a large time investment that detracted from normal duties.
-One manager found the completion of e-PAS "merely a ritual that did not reflect the truth."
-Interviewed staff also considered e-PAS ineffective for their professional development, as high performance was not perceived to be appropriately linked with career advancement. - 36.
-Interviewees complained about a culture of mediocracy and sometimes even laziness, providing several explanations for staff underperformance, including lack of mobility within and between missions, low institutional support for professional development and weak performance incentives.
+33. Civilian managers frequently complained about the lack of adequate tools to address underperformance.
+The performance evaluation system was widely held in low esteem at all levels as it was seen as minimally effective and requiring a large time investment that detracted from normal duties.
+Interviewed staff also considered the performance evaluation system as ineffective for their professional development, as high performance was not perceived to be appropriately linked with career advancement.

+34. Interviewees complained about a culture of mediocrity and sometimes even laziness, providing several explanations for staff underperformance, including lack of mobility within and between missions, low institutional support for professional development and weak performance incentives.
 Long-serving personnel were generally seen as more prone to complacency and underperformance, a perception that was particularly present in longstanding missions and duty stations.
-Underperformance without any consequences was believed to have a detrimental impact on the mission's organizational culture, with one manager stating that "dead wood on board corrupts the whole system."
-A tension between simultaneously upholding diversity and merit-based recruitment was also reported.
+Underperformance without any consequences was believed to have a detrimental impact on the mission's organizational culture.
+Survey respondents also reported perceived tensions between simultaneously upholding diversity and merit-based recruitment.